 Recipes by Ingredient

-These recipes remind us why this golden (or white or bicolor) vegetable is the essence of summer.
+It's both a fruit, a grain, and a vegetable—but who cares about the botany?
+We're all about enjoying fresh corn while it's in season.
+These recipes remind us why this golden (or white or bicolor) food is the essence of summer.

 Summer squash are a mild-tasting, versatile vegetable (alright, technically a fruit) that are equally delicious in savory and sweet dishes.